ColoredCarrot/lsp-idea/README.md

 One of LSP-IDEA's design goals is debuggability.
 To that end,
 it features multiple tool windows for inspecting
-- JSON-RPC messages, including contents and stacktraces;
+- JSON-RPC messages, including their contents and stacktraces;
 - the language server's stderr;
 - semantic tokens as decoded by LSP-IDEA, including highlighting selected tokens.